tensorpack/tensorpack/docs/tutorial/performance-tuning.md

 # Performance Tuning

 __We do not know why your training is slow__ (and most of the times it's not a tensorpack problem).

+Tensorpack is designed to be high-performance, as can be seen in the [benchmarks](https://github.com/tensorpack/benchmarks).
-Performance is different across machines and tasks, so you need to figure out most parts by your own.
+But performance is different across machines and tasks, so you need to figure out what goes wrong by your own.
+Tensorpack has some tools to make it easier to understand the performance.
 Here's a list of things you can do when your training is slow.

 If you ask for help to understand and improve the speed, PLEASE do them and include your findings.